-The employee future benefit costs, assets and obligations have been determined, accounted for and disclosed in accordance with CPA Canada Public Sector Accounting Handbook PS 3250, Retirement Benefits and CPA Canada Public Sector Accounting Handbook PS 3255, Post-employment Benefits, Compensated Absences and Termination Benefits.
+The employee future benefit costs, assets and obligations have been determined, accounted for and disclosed in accordance with CPA Canada Public Sector Accounting Handbook Section PS 3250, Retirement Benefits and CPA Canada Public Sector Accounting Handbook Section PS 3255, Post-employment Benefits, Compensated Absences and Termination Benefits.
 In particular:

-The significant accounting policies that The Board has adopted in applying CPA Canada Public Sector Accounting Handbook Section PS 3250 and CPA Canada Public Sector Accounting Handbook Section PS 3255 are accurately and completely disclosed in the notes to the financial statements.
+- The significant accounting policies that the Board has adopted in applying CPA Canada Public Sector Accounting Handbook Section PS 3250, Retirement Benefits, and CPA Canada Public Sector Accounting Handbook Section PS 3255, Post-employment Benefits, Compensated Absences and

+Termination Benefits, are accurately and completely disclosed in the notes to the financial statements.
 Each of the best estimate assumptions used reflects management's judgment of the most likely outcomes of future events.

-The best estimate assumptions used are, as a whole, internally consistent, and consistent with the asset valuation method adopted.

-The discount rate used to determine the accrued benefit obligation was determined by reference to The City's borrowing rate using assumptions that are internally consistent with other actuarial assumptions used in the calculation of the accrued benefit obligation and plan assets.
+- The best estimate assumptions used are, as a whole, internally consistent, and consistent with the asset valuation method adopted. - The discount rate used to determine the accrued benefit obligation was determined by reference to the City's borrowing rate using assumptions that are internally consistent with other actuarial assumptions used in the calculation of the accrued benefit obligation and plan assets. - The assumptions included in the actuarial valuation are those that management instructed Morneau Shepell to use in computing amounts to be used by management in determining pension costs and obligations and in making required disclosures in the above-named financial statements, in accordance with CPA Canada Public Sector Accounting Handbook Section PS 3250, Retirement Benefits.

-The assumptions included in the actuarial valuation are those that management instructed Morneau Shepell to use in computing amounts to be used by management in determining pension costs and obligations and in making required disclosures in the above-named financial statements, in accordance with CPA Canada Public Sector Accounting Handbook Section PS 3250.
-In arriving at these assumptions, management has obtained the advice of Morneau Shepell but has retained the final responsibility for them.
+In arriving at these assumptions, management has obtained the advice of Morneau Shepell but has retained the final responsibility for the assumptions.